The OHI site is undergoing maintenance from April 18-22.

 Month of operation equals each calendar month for which the park is operational more than seven (7) days.

-“It’s important for RV parks and campgrounds to have all four licenses to be fully covered and OHI is the only organization in the outdoor hospitality industry that can offer a discount to its members on a Global Music Rights license.”
+“It’s important for RV parks and campgrounds to have all four licenses to be fully covered and OHI is the organization in the outdoor hospitality industry that can offer a discount to its members on a Global Music Rights license.”

 -Global Music Rights